Bỏ qua đến nội dung

 Option to limit hardware resources in Docker Compose

-Exploring virtualization technology - [Part 1] Hardware virtualization: Hyper-V vs KVM vs VMware vSphere vs Xen
+Learning about virtualization technology – [Part 1] Hardware virtualization: Hyper-V vs KVM vs VMware vSphere vs Xen

 Learn more about hardware virtualization options